Funny how our definition of success can change.

 Now, it’s about my team and developing them.

-Also, as a 34-year-old bachelor, I think my greatest accomplishment might actually be learning how to cook eggs.
+Today, I think my greatest accomplishment might actually be learning how to cook eggs.
 Look at this.
 Damn I’m good.

 Correction: I win “best improved eggs”